 - a.
-Represented parties - A represented party who wishes to designate any document not otherwise described in paragraph 1(a) of this Standing Order as a HSD must file a motion to treat a document as an HSD and a proposed order electronically under existing procedures, see Local Civil Rule 5.1 and Local Criminal Rule 49.1, except that a copy of the proposed HSD must not be filed electronically.
-The motion must explain why the proposed document constitutes an HSD under the criteria set out in paragraph 1.b. above or why it should otherwise be subject to the heightened protection for HSDs.
+Represented parties - i.
+A represented party who wishes to designate any document not otherwise described in paragraph 1(a) of this Standing Order as a HSD must file a motion to treat a document as an HSD and a proposed order electronically under existing procedures, see Local Civil Rule 5.1 and Local Criminal Rule 49.1, except that a copy of the proposed HSD must not be filed electronically.
+The motion must explain why the proposed document should be subject to the heightened protection for HSDs.
 The motion must also set forth, where possible, the opposing party's position on the motion.
 A separate memorandum is not required. - ii.
 As soon as practicable after the motion is filed, the filing party must deliver to the clerk's office two paper copies of the HSD sought to be filed along with a certificate of service.
 These documents must be packaged as specified in paragraph 2.b.